-Holding your baby is great and all, but you simply can’t do it 24/7.
+Holding your newborn is great and all, but you simply can’t do it 24/7.
 You must put him down at some point to pee, dry your hair, chop some garlic, or upload a pic to Instagram (helllllooo).

 When it comes to these “baby containment devices” [snort], there are many options…

 There are pillows that sit on the floor, such as the DockATot ($175+!!) or the Boppy Newborn Lounger ($32).
 There are seats that sit directly on the floor, which is a traditional baby bouncer seat.
 There are baby swings, which are self standing swings that hang by a frame and plug in to the wall to swing indefinitely.
 There are also items that combine two or more of these, so…. here goes.

 As a new mom, I thought a baby bouncer was a swing that hangs from a door frame while the baby bounces off the floor (which is actually a “jumper”).
 But actually, a baby bouncer is just a seat for an infant who can’t sit up.
 It looks something like that <—